-- How are English and Mandarin curriculum introduced to students at College Park and at Bayside STEM?
+- How are English and Mandarin curriculum introduced to students at College Park and at Bayside Academy?

 - How much does it cost to support the Mandarin Immersion program at College Park?

 - How do the Mandarin aides support the Mandarin immersion program at College Park?

 - Who benefits from the professional development funds available for the teachers?

 - How does Friends of Mandarin Scholars differ from other fundraising efforts at College Park and Bayside Academy and in San Mateo Foster City School District?

 - Why was Friends of Mandarin Scholars (FMS) established as a separate organization from the PTA and SMFC Education Fund?

 - Why do FMS, PTA, and SMFC Education Fund need to raise so much money for our public schools?